HedvigM/portfolio2.0/README.md

-A starter template for creating NextJS + Typescript apps.
+A starter template for creating NextJS + Typescript apps, with MUI (formerly Material UI) for rapid prototyping.